ChengCK18/LibraryManagementSystem/README.md

 First 'big' school project

 This program is just a prototype, it uses text files to store data.
 This program is far from a complete Library Management System.
 To run this program, just simply get all the files into a same folder and use command prompt to execute the program.
+Using the command,

->> python OrionGUI.py
+python OrionGUI.py

 This program is written using Python 2.7